DerBejijing/wfc_font/README.md

 - they should have a 1:1 ratio
 - they must be named by their connectivity in binary.
 1 for connection, 0 for no connection.
 The cycle is up, right, bottom, left.
 - they must end in .png

+# TODO
+- make different tiles accessible from within the prrogram
+- user should not have to restart the sketch when creating a new image
+- fix a weird screen-ration bug...